cosmicCode42/pattern/README.md

 3. Log into [GitPod](https://www.gitpod.io) with your GitHub account.
 4. Navigate into the [Project GitHub repository](https://github.com/cosmicCode42/pattern-MP2).
 5. Click the green **GitPod** button in the top right corner of the repository.
 This will trigger a new GitPod workspace to be created from the code in GitHub where you can work normally.

+### Installing Jest

+To install Jest, follow [these instructions](https://jestjs.io/docs/getting-started).
+The test file and settings are available within the repository; no further setup should be required to get the tests working.

+To run the automated tests, use ``npm test`` or ``npm t``.

 ## Credit